-- (a) When complete financial records of the business acquired have been maintained, those records should be used for preparing and auditing the financial statements of the business.
-For the purposes of this section, it is presumed that the parent maintains separate financial records for its divisions. - (b) When complete financial records of the business acquired do not exist, carve-out financial statements should be prepared. - (5) Statements of Assets Acquired, Liabilities Assumed and Statements of Operations - When it is impracticable to prepare carve-out financial statements of a business, a reporting issuer may be required to include in its business acquisition report an audited statement of assets acquired and liabilities assumed and a statement of operations of the business.
+(a) When complete financial records of the business acquired have been maintained, those records should be used for preparing and auditing the financial statements of the business.
+For the purposes of this section, it is presumed that the parent maintains separate financial records for its divisions.

+- (i) Allocation of Assets and Liabilities A balance sheet should include all assets and liabilities directly attributable to the business. - (ii) Allocation of Revenues and Expenses Income statements should include all revenues and expenses directly attributable to the business.
+Some fundamental expenditures may be shared by the business and its parent in which case the parent's management must determine a reasonable basis for allocating a share of these common expenses to the business.
+Examples of such common expenses include salaries, rent, depreciation, professional fees, general and administration. - (iii) Calculation of Income and Capital Taxes Income and capital taxes should be calculated as if the entity had been a separate legal entity and filed a separate tax return for the period presented. - (iv) Disclosure of Basis of Preparation The financial statements should include a note describing the basis of preparation.
+If expenses have been allocated as discussed in subparagraph (b)(ii), the financial statements should include a note describing the method of allocation for each significant line item, at a minimum. - (5) Statements of Assets Acquired, Liabilities Assumed and Statements of Operations When it is impracticable to prepare carve-out financial statements of a business, a reporting issuer may be required to include in its business acquisition report an audited statement of assets acquired and liabilities assumed and a statement of operations of the business.
 The statement of operations should exclude only those indirect operating costs not directly attributable to the business, such as corporate overhead.
 If indirect operating costs were previously allocated to the business and there is a reasonable basis of allocation, they should not be excluded.